SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="knn"></a>
 # **Knn**
-> NearestNeighborsResults Knn (string deploymentName, string knnName, NearestNeighborRequest body)
+> NearestNeighborsResults Knn (string deploymentName, string versionName, string knnName, NearestNeighborRequest body)

 Runs knn on the given index with the given k